adonisjs/legacy.adonisjs.com/docs/docs/guides/05-auth/01-introduction.md

 The token providers are used to lookup tokens from the database.
 Currently, there is only one token provider, ie `database`.
 The `database` provider using the SQL database for persisting/reading tokens.

 ### Guards
-Guards decides how to login a user and then authenticate them on subsequent users.
+Guards decides how to login a user and then authenticate them on subsequent requests.
 A guard can be an implementation of a stateful authentication like sessions or a stateless implementation using JWT tokens.

-We ship with the following guards
+We ship with the following guards:

-[note]
-Currently, only the `web` guard is ready.
-Other guards will be ready soon.
-[/note]

-- `web`: Uses sessions to login/authenticate a user.
-Also has support for **remember me tokens**.
+- `web`: Uses [sessions](/guides/http/sessions) stored inside a cookie.
+Also has support for **remember me tokens** ([Learn more](/guides/auth/web-guard)).
-- `basic_auth`: Uses basic auth for authenticating users.
-- `jwt`: Issues JWT token after verifying the user credentials and protects subsequent request by checking for a valid JWT token.
-- `api_tokens`: Inspired from Github personal tokens.
-The API tokens allows you to let the users of your app create personal tokens from a dashboard and then use them for authentication.
+- `api`: Uses an opaque tokens stored inside your database ([Learn more](/guides/auth/api-guard)).